JeffMcClintock/GMPI/README.md

 }
 ```

-The GMPI framework will now automatically save and load your plugin state from/into that member variable.
+The GMPI framework will now automatically initialize, save, and load your plugin state from/into that member variable.
+Supported datatypes are: 32 and 64-bit integer and float, bool, std::string, BLOB (any struct composed of plain data types).

 # Sample-accurate automation and MIDI by default

 The GMPI framework by default parses incoming events and subdivides the audio buffers. e.g. if an event is scheduled half-way through a process-block, the framework will process the first half of the samples, notify the plugin of the event, and then process the remaining samples.

-This is why the GMPI samples look so clean and minimal, because the *framework* ensures that events are handled at the right time.
-This behaviour is easy to override if you prefer to handle events manually.
+This is why the GMPI samples look so clean and minimal, because the *framework* ensures that events are handled at the right time (and it's easy to override if you prefer to handle events manually).

 # Silence Detection